binchenX/understand_container/docs/ch2.md

 lrwxrwxrwx 1 root root 0 Apr 26 16:33 uts -> uts:[4026532570]
 ```

-We have a few files here, each one represents a type of namespaces.
-PID is the PID namespaces, mnt the mount namespaces.
-Those files are symlinks pointing to the "real" namespaces the process belongs to, thinking it as a pointer pointing to some namespaces object, which is denoted by `inode` number and it is unique in the host system.
-If the namespaces symlink of two different process point to same `inode`, they belong to the same namespaces.
-By default, if no new namespaces are created, they all belong the same "root" or "default" namespace.
+We have a few files here, each one representing a type of namespace.
+'PID' represents the PID namespaces, while 'mnt' represents the mount namespaces.
+These files are symlinks pointing to the "real" namespaces to which the process belongs.
+Think of them as pointers pointing to some namespace object, denoted by an `inode` number, which is unique in the host system.
+If the namespace symlinks of two different processes point to the same `inode`, they belong to the same namespace.
+By default, if no new namespaces are created, they all belong to the same "root" or "default" namespace.

-You can also find out the namespaces of `sh` inside of the container but need to use the PID in the container namespaces, that is `1` for the `10123`.
-It isthe some process but different PID in a different namespaces, that is all PID namespaces are about.
-Note that it is mandatory that the `/proc` must be setup properly during container creation.
+You can also find out the namespaces of `sh` inside the container, but you need to use the PID in the container namespace, which is `1` for the `10123`.
+It's the same process but has a different PID in a different namespace.
+That's what PID namespaces are all about.
+Note that it is mandatory for the `/proc` to be set up properly during container creation.

 ```
 # inside the container